-So for this evening, this very happy longarm quilter will either be doing some work on the Happiness is …. or perhaps doing some hand quilting.
-It’s lovely to have a choice.
-Whatever you may be doing this evening, I hope it’s enjoyable.
+So for this evening, this very happy longarm quilter will be doing some hand quilting.
+Whatever you decide to do this evening, I hope it’s something worthwhile.
 Until you read me again,

 Happy stitching. ♥ ♥